- Organization Overview

 By Grant Burningham / Thu May 10, 2018

-On a sunny day in San Francisco, the 122 members of the UCSF School of Pharmacy graduating class of 2018 received their doctor of pharmacy (PharmD) degrees at the commencement ceremony, held May 4 at Louise Davies Symphony Hall.
+On a sunny day in San Francisco, the 122 members of the UCSF School of Pharmacy graduating class of 2018 received their doctor of pharmacy (PharmD) degrees at commencement, held May 4 at Louise M. Davies Symphony Hall.

 “Class of 2018, in the eyes of the staff and faculty, you have been a special class that has left a positive imprint on the School and the profession,” Dean B. Joseph Guglielmo, PharmD, told the assembled graduates, who were joined by more than 1,000 friends, family, and colleagues.